 In divorce and family law matters where custody of children is litigated, it can often present a unique set of complexities for a family court.
 Family court judges might start with default parenting plans or custody schedules in mind.
-In many cases, they might start with these schedules in most of they cases.
+In many cases, they might start with these schedules in most of their cases.

-What this can often result in is a one-size fits all approach to child custody matters.
+What this can often result in is a one-size-fits-all approach to child custody matters.
 In some courts, courts might start with a general presumption of shared parenting.
 Other courts might still start with a presumption of a child predominately living in one home over the other.

-Decisions for the children can often be a big issue in many divorce matters.
+Decisions for children can often be a big issue in many divorce matters.
 Courts can often address them with certain general presumptions in terms of how these matters are handled.
 They might assume that what works in one case will work in others.

-But when there are exceptional children involved, one-size fits all approaches are often not what is needed.
+But when there are exceptional children involved, one-size-fits-all approaches are often not what is needed.
 There are many divorce and family law matters where children have special needs.
 These special needs are often not met by what happens in most cases in the family court.
-The special needs can range from physical disabilities to other disorders from ADHD, ADD, anxiety, autism, Down syndrome and an unlimited range of other possibilities.
+The special needs can range from physical disabilities to other disorders from ADHD, ADD, anxiety, autism, Down syndrome, and an unlimited range of other possibilities.